fangq/iso2mesh/README.txt

 (a free MATLAB clone).

-The details of this toolbox can be found in the following
+The details of this toolbox can be found in the following papers (citing the first paper is highly encouraged):
-papers:

-*Anh Phong Tran and Qianqian Fang, "Fast and high-quality tetrahedral \
+*Anh Phong Tran, Shijie Yan and Qianqian Fang*, (2020) “Improving \
+ model-based fNIRS analysis using mesh-based anatomical and \
+ light-transport models," Neurophotonics, 7(1), 015008
- mesh generation from neuroanatomical scans," arXiv preprint arXiv:1708.08954, 2017 *Qianqian Fang and David Boas, "Tetrahedral mesh generation from volumetric binary and \
+*Qianqian Fang and David Boas, "Tetrahedral mesh generation \
- gray-scale images," Proceedings of IEEE International Symposium on Biomedical Imaging \
+ from volumetric binary and gray-scale images," Proceedings of \
+ IEEE International Symposium on Biomedical Imaging \
  (ISBI 2009), pp. 1142-1145, 2009